axyl-bots/.github/profile/README.md

 # As of now you can see the official organization of the core developer austin over at [The Autists](https://github.com/the-autists) or join his [Discord](https://discord.gg/awfixer)

-### The OS will live on, but there will be changes, join the Discord, or occasionally check his [Blog](https://blog.awfixer.me) for more information
+information will be published in the organization, and on the discord, thank you for all the time and support put into the various organizations we have had